New Zealand Taxpayers' Union: Activities

 The Taxpayers' Union initiatives include public relations campaigns and paid advertising.
 Campaigns are intended to generate media interest and greater public involvement and support for fiscally conservative causes.

 Its major campaigns have included reports on corporate welfare by the John Key-led government, commissioning independent costings of the election promises of all the major political parties during the 2014 election, and league tables comparing the performance of local government organisations.

-In January 2014, the group released internal ACC documents suggesting that $19 million awarded to the New Zealand Council of Trade Unions and Business New Zealand had been wasted.
+In January 2014, the group released internal ACC documents suggesting that $19 million awarded to the New Zealand Council of Trade Unions and Business New Zealand to provide a workplace health and safety training programme had been wasted.
 Soon afterward the scheme was scrapped.

-In June 2014 the group partnered with Fairfax Media to produce local government league tables, labeled "The Ratepayers' Report".
+In June 2014 the group partnered with Fairfax Media to produce local government league tables, labelled "The Ratepayers' Report".

 The group operates a confidential 'tip line' for members of the public and government officials to report examples of government waste.

+The Auckland Ratepayers' Alliance describes itself as a "Taxpayers' Union supported project".
+Its activities, which focus on Auckland Council rates and spending, were folded into the Taxpayers' Union in 2021.
+Before then, it had been a company founded (in 2015) and directed by Jordan Williams, registered at the Taxpayers' Union Wellington address.
+In the year to 30 June 2017, the Taxpayers' Union was responsible for 5.4% of all the official information requests received by Auckland Council.
+The Council estimated that to respond to all 64 requests cost $39,100.

+Between 2021 and 2023, the Taxpayers' Union opposed the Sixth Labour Government's Three Waters and co-governance policies.

+In 2024 a Taxpayers' Union representative travelled to Panama to oppose the 10th conference of parties to the WHO Framework Convention on Tobacco Control.
+A group of taxpayer groups from around the world gathered with the aim of preventing increased prohibition of vaping.

+During the 2025 New Zealand local elections, the Taxpayers Union released its "Ratepayers Protection Pledge" for mayoral and council candidates to sign.
+The three-point pledge stated that signatories would oppose any increases to council rates and levies, support measures to improve transparency of council expenditure and oppose unelected appointments to council committees with spending and regulatory powers.
+In early September 2025, several Dunedin mayoral candidates including Marie Laufiso, Future Dunedin leader Andrew Simms and Green candidate Mickey Treadwell accused the Taxpayers' Union of bullying candidates and breaching impartiality rules.
+In response, the Taxpayers Union's head of communications Tony Relf rejected accusations of bullying, and claimed that the public supported a rates cap.